On the existence of fair zero-determinant strategies in the periodic prisoner's dilemma game: Concluding remarks

 Finally, we remark on the size of memory of ZD strategies.
 In this paper, we consider only memory-one ZD strategies.
-Since there are two states in the periodic prisoner's dilemma game, memory-$m$ ZD strategies with $m\geq 2$ may be useful to control payoffs in the game.
+Since there are two states in the periodic prisoner's dilemma game, memory-$m$ ZD strategies with $m\geq 2$ \cite{Ued2021b} may be useful to control payoffs in the game.
 In the repeated prisoner's dilemma game ($\delta_R=\delta_S=\delta_T=\delta_P=0$), TFT is a fair ZD strategy because it controls the cumulated payoff difference between two players within $\bar{T}-\bar{S}$.
-However, in the periodic prisoner's dilemma game, a memory-two strategy which imitates the opponent's action before last may not have such property due to finiteness of $\delta$.
-For example, when the condition (\ref{eq:nec_1}) in Theorem \ref{thm:necessary_fair} holds, player $1$ wins for $(C,D)$ and $(D,C)$ and loses for $(C,C)$ and $(D,D)$ in state $\sigma_2$.
-Therefore, such memory-two strategy cannot probably control the cumulated payoff difference.
+Concretely, if player $1$ adopts TFT and we consider the transition $(C,C) \rightarrow (C,D) \rightarrow (D,D)$, the cumulated payoff difference is $\bar{S}-\bar{T}$, and this cannot decrease furthermore.
+However, in the periodic prisoner's dilemma game, a memory-two strategy which imitates the opponent's action before last (memory-two TFT) may not have such a property due to finiteness of $\delta$.
+For example, when the condition (\ref{eq:nec_1}) in Theorem \ref{thm:necessary_fair} holds, player $1$ loses (wins) for $(C,D)$ and $(D,C)$ and wins (loses) for $(C,C)$ and $(D,D)$ in state $\sigma_1$ ($\sigma_2$); See Tables \ref{table:relPD1} and \ref{table:relPD2}.
+This is because each stage game is not necessarily a symmetric game, in contrast to the prisoner's dilemma game.
+Therefore, winning or losing depends on actions of both players similarly as the matching pennies games, and such memory-two strategy cannot probably control the cumulated payoff difference.
+Nevertheless, it is also expected that results on multichannel games \cite{DHNH2020,Ued2026}, where multiple repeated games are simultaneously played, can be applied to periodic games, by regarding each channel as each state.
 Analysis of the existence of fair memory-$m$ ZD strategies with $m\geq 2$ remains to be solved.